How Your Hormones Dictate Where You Put On Weight

 Don’t think that exercise will necessarily help.
 In moderation yes, but a study found that exercising for longer than 45 minutes could increase fat around the stomach so keep an eye on the time!

-Natural help: The best way to ensure oestrogen is kept in check is to have good progesterone levels to stop it proliferating.
+Natural help: The best way to ensure oestrogen is kept in check is to have good progesterone levels to naturally balance it in the body.

 Fight the flab – cut down cortisol